 Why prevent infection?

 The goal of infection prevention and control is to reduce the number of all types of infections, thereby reducing the need for antibiotics.
 The goal is also to limit the spread of microorganisms including resistant bacteria.
 The consequences of infection with resistant bacteria can be severe, and include prolonged illness, hospitalization, increased mortality, and increased costs of care for humans and animals.
 Effective infection control practices are crucial to limit emergence of antibiotic resistance and improve patient safety.

 The Global Action Plan on Antimicrobial Resistance highlights the importance of prevention first.
-Preventing infection can be cost-effective and implemented in health care, and non-human settings, even when resources are limited.
+Preventing infection can be cost-effective and implemented in both human and animal sectors, even when resources are limited.
 Efforts can range from large scale programs to small scale interventions targeted at particular audiences.